hartery5/FiltrationEfficiency/README.md

 As for the particle.

 #### Particle Velocity
-The velocity of the particle through the respirator.
-Corresponds to the flow rate of air through a respirator with a surface area of ~150 cm^2.
+Assumed to be equal to the average air velocity through the respirator.
+While this is the fundamental physical variable, it is more common to think of filtration in terms of flow rate.
+A calculation of the mean flow rate of air through a filter with a surface area of ~140 cm^2 is provided.

 ## References